abouthalf/abouthalf.com/src/md/about.md

 ## This site

 This site is a static website, hand coded using the NextJS AND ReactJS frameworks.
-This site is hosted at Netlify.
+It should work reasonably well in modern browsers, excluding Microsoft Edge.

 I prefer [VisualStudio Code](https://code.visualstudio.com/) as my JavaScript editor on macOS.
 I prefer [Procreate](https://procreate.art/) on the iPad for painting.
 I prefer [Sketch](https://www.sketchapp.com/) on macOS for creating web graphics.
 [PixelmatorPro](https://www.pixelmator.com/pro/) is pretty nice too.

 ## Elsewhere